The Network Rail archive is the custodian of a vast collection of historic documents and plans relating to today’s railway infrastructure.

 According to Brunel’s SS Great Britain, a museum of Brunel’s pioneering ship, he wrote to his sister, Lady Sophie Hawes, that he arrived in Egypt to “a continuation of the river, with distant islands shut in by mountains, of beautiful colours, some a lilac sandstone, some of the bright red yellow of the sands of the desert”.

-They spent that Christmas Day – their last – dining together, perhaps knowing it would be one of final meetings.
+They spent that Christmas Day – their last – dining together, perhaps knowing it would be one of their final meetings.
 Brunel died at home from a stroke on 15 September 1859, aged 53.
 Stephenson died in London less than a month later, on 12 October.
 He was 55.

 The story of their final Christmas is shrouded in mystery